brillout/goldpage/docs/csr-and-ssr-explained.template.md

 !INLINE /examples/csr-ssr-explained/pages/time-with-ssr.page.js --hide-source-path
 ~~~

-What is happening is the following:
+What happens is the following:
 1. When we start the Node.js server, React and our page are loaded on the server.
 2. When the browser requests the page `/time-with-ssr`, React renders the page to HTML.
-3. The browser loads the server's HTML response and the server is done with the page request &mdash; there is no subsequent re-rendering of the page request, you could say that page is now "frozen".
+3. The browser loads the server's HTML response and the server is done with the page request &mdash; there is no subsequent re-rendering of the page and you could say that page is now "frozen".

 > :information_source:
-> When React renders `<Time/>` to HTML it ignores `useEffect` &mdash; `effect` and `update` are never called in Node.js.
+> When React renders `<Time/>` to HTML it ignores `useEffect` &mdash; `effect` and `update` are never called.
-> any interactivity feature of React are ignored
-> All interactivity
-> On the server, React treats components as stateless; React only renders the inital state of components.
+> React renders the initial state of `displayedTime` to HTML and the state of `<Time/>` never changes.
-> Are only used by React in the browser.
+> In general, React's interactive features are only used in the browser.
+> In Node.js components are stateless and it is always the initial state of a component that is rendered to HTML.

 The only way for us to update the displayed current time is to fully reload the page and get a new "frozen" page.